 You could call me an author and a Buddhist teacher, but in truth, I am just asking myself questions about the human condition out loud.
 I see myself more as a student – always learning, fiercely probing, fascinated with the challenges of being human and the great potential for awakening.

-I often stop and think: “Who am I to teach this profound and vast tradition that has been passed down from teacher to student in an unbroken lineage from the time of the Buddha?”
-I don’t mean this in a self-effacing way, but rather as a way of being honest with myself as to where I am with my study and practice.
+I often stop and ask myself: “Who am I to teach this profound and vast tradition that has been passed down from teacher to student in an unbroken lineage from the time of the Buddha?”
+I don’t mean this in a self-effacing way, but rather as a way of being honest with myself about where I am with my study and practice.
 I feel a sense of humility and awe in the face of these teachings.
 I can recognize my own limitations and also the vastness of my own potential, and I am grateful to see both.

-This tradition has the most humorous and radical methods for those longing to do whatever it takes to live a healthy and compassionate life.
-It is a path for those who are not interested in self-deception or hiding from their habitual tendencies.
-It is for those who are interested in exposing their hidden faults to the light of their intelligence, which ends up being one of the most liberating aspects of this path.
+The Buddhist tradition has the most humorous and radical methods for those longing to do whatever it takes to live a healthy and compassionate life.
+It offers a path for those who are not interested in self-deception or in hiding from their habitual tendencies.
+It invites each of us to experience the freedom of exposing our own hidden confusion to the light of our intelligence.

 With gratitude and deep respect,